camunda/camunda-docs-static/get-started/content/quick-start/user-task.md

 Click on the Tab `Forms` in the properties panel.

-Add three form fields by clicking on the `plus` button:
+This guide uses [Camunda Forms](/manual/latest/user-guide/task-forms/#camunda-forms) to add a form to the process.
+We will create a form file called `payment.form`.
+Add `camunda-forms:deployment:payment.form` as the *Form Key* to link this process to the form you are about to create.
 {{< img src="../img/modeler-usertask-add.png" >}}

+Now, create a new form by clicking *File > New File > Form* You can add form fields by dragging and dropping elements from the *FORM ELEMENTS LIBRARY* on the left.
+Add the following three form fields:

 Field 1:

-  * ID: amount
-  * Type: long
+  * Type: Number
+  * Key: amount
-  * Label: Amount
+  * Field Label: Amount

 {{< img src="../img/modeler-usertask4.png" >}}

 Field 2:

-  * ID: item
-  * Type: string
+  * Type: Text Field
+  * Key: item
-  * Label: Item
+  * Field Label: Item

 {{< img src="../img/modeler-usertask5.png" >}}

 Field 3:

-  * ID: approved
-  * Type: boolean
+  * Type: Checkbox
+  * Key: approved
   * Label: Approved?

 {{< img src="../img/modeler-usertask6.png" >}}

+Now, select Camunda Platform as the execution platform in the lower left corner of the modeler and hit *Apply*.
+{{< img src="../img/modeler-platform-selection.png" >}}
+Finally, save the form as `payment.form`.

 # Deploy the Process

+1. Switch back to the process diagram
-Use the `Deploy` Button in the Camunda Modeler to deploy the updated process to Camunda.
+2. Click the {{< glyphicon name="open" text=" Deploy current diagram" >}} Button in the Camunda Modeler
+3. In the deployment panel, select the `payment.form` file under *include additional files*
+4. Click *Deploy*

+{{< img src="../img/modeler-deploy-form.png" >}}

 # Work on the Task